 Ensuring a Reliable Water Supply for Aurora

-Aurora Water maintains the information on this website.
-The Bureau of Land Management (BLM), as the lead federal agency, is managing the federal National Environmental Policy Act (NEPA) process and will prepare an Environmental Impact Statement (EIS), which is a public-facing, comprehensive analysis of the potential environmental and social impacts from Wild Horse Reservoir.
+Aurora Water maintains the project information on this website.
+The Bureau of Land Management (BLM), as the lead federal agency, is managing the federal National Environmental Policy Act (NEPA) process and will prepare an Environmental Impact Statement (EIS), which is a public-facing, comprehensive analysis of the potential environmental and social impacts from the Wild Horse Reservoir Project.
 The NEPA process is expected to formally begin in 2026 and take about two years to complete.
 More information will be posted as it becomes available.